fresh-eggs/fresh-eggs.github.io/xband_post.md

 ?>
 ```

-The `$payload` variable contains the ADSP packet header, the ServerTalk opcode for `msExecuteCode` followed by our intructions.
-The tool will calculate the CRC in addition to frameing the packet appropriately.
+The `$payload` variable contains the ADSP packet header, the ServerTalk opcode for `msExecuteCode` (`0x09`), a `long` representing the length of the instructions followed by the actual intructions.
+The tool will calculate the CRC in addition to adding the frame to the packet.

-`msExecuteCode` is listed as message ID `0x09` in the list I provided earlier and the source code expects to read a `long` value for the code size followed by the code itself.

-Below is out packet:
+Below is our completed packet:

 <img src="/assets/adsp_packet_for_do_execute_code_demo.png" width="700" height="500">

 At this point, we should be able to set a breakpoint within `_ReceiveServerMessageDispatch` (`0xd5cbda`) and see if injecting this packet triggers the `kDispatcherVector` to resolve a processing routine for `msExecuteCode` messages.

-Sure enough, we end up resolving to a routine that looks like `MessErr DoExecuteCodeMessageOpCode( void )`:
+Sure enough, we end up resolving to a routine that looks like the `MessErr DoExecuteCodeMessageOpCode( void )` function found in the XBAND OS source:
 ![break on the address of DoExecuteCodeMessageOpCode](/assets/xband__hit_do_execute_code_method.gif)

-I validated this by matching the structure of the XBAND OS function calls by OS Function ID between the source and the assmebly.
+I validated this by comparing the the XBAND OS function calls happening in the source and in the assembly.
 We can see here a snippet from the assmebly:

 <img src="/assets/do_execute_code_asm.png" width="400" height="400">

-We can validate that the OS function calls provided to the `kDispatcherVector` match between the source code and the assembly. (using the OS Function lookup table I provided earlier.)
+We can validate that the OS function calls provided to the `kDispatcherVector` match between the source code and the assembly using the OS Function lookup table I provided earlier.

 For example:
 ```